sund0g/react-tutorial/README.md

 # Build and Test

 I use a combination of **Live-Server** and the **-watch** Babel option to automatically compile and display updates when a code change is detected.
 The updates will display in a browser window.
-The commands to do this are, (**NOTE** ensure you are at the project root),
+The commands to do this are, (**NOTE** ensure you are at the project root).
+I also use 2 tabs, 1 for each command,

 	babel src/app.js --out-file=public/scripts/app.js --presets=env,react -watch